John Bruton hailed ‘a great statesman’ at removal mass in Co Meath

 Former taoiseach John Bruton has been described as “a visionary” and “a great statesman”, at a removal mass at a Co Meath church on Friday ahead of his state funeral.

-Mr Bruton’s remains were taken to Ss Peter and Paul’s Church on the main street of his home town of Dunboyne.
+Mr Bruton’s remains were taken to Saints Peter and Paul’s Church on the main street of his home town of Dunboyne.

 Former minister Richard Bruton carried the coffin of his older brother into the church for the ceremony, which began after 7pm on Friday.